bassamoh32/RealTime-News-Pipeline/README.md

 4. **Streamlit UI**

-    * Connects to Cassandra.
+    * Connects to Cassandra and displays real-time news articles.
-    * Displays real-time news in a user-friendly dashboard.
+    * Users can browse news by category (e.g., Health, Entertainment).
 ## How To Run
 1. **Clone the repository** to your local machine.
 2. **Run all services** with Docker Compose: